TomatOrg/TomatBoot/CONFIG.md

 ## URIs

-A URI is a path that Limine uses to locate resources in the whole system.
+A URI is a path that TomatBoot uses to locate resources in the whole system.
 It is comprised of a *resource*, a *root*, and a *path*.
 It takes the form of:
 ```
 resource://root/path